Pala Casino Spa Resort

-Pala Casino Spa and Resort is a hotel casino and spa located in Pala on the Pala Indian Reservation northeast of San Diego, California.
+Pala Casino Spa Resort is a casino hotel and spa in Pala, California, on the Pala Indian Reservation northeast of San Diego.
 It is owned and operated by the Pala Band of Mission Indians, a federally recognized tribe.

 The casino has 86,000 square-feet of casino floor, 2,250 slot machines, 84 table games, 9 restaurants, an 11000 sqft day spa, and 4 entertainment venues.
 The hotel has 500 rooms and 82 suites.

 History

 In March 2000, construction began on the $115 million Pala Casino, which opened in April, 2001.
-On August 19, 2003, the Pala Casino Spa and Resort opened with 500 rooms, a spa, and a conference center.
+On August 19, 2003, Pala Casino Spa & Resort opened with 500 rooms, a spa, and a conference center.
 The project cost around $105 million to complete.

 Dining

-There are nine restaurants located within Pala Casino Spa and Resort.
+There are nine restaurants located within Pala Casino Spa Resort.